So you speak nerdish?

 Allow me to presume this means that like many applications, your application consists out of one or more processes and/or graphical interfaces, that interact with some kind of centralized server process, which in turn is connected to one or multiple data sources?

 Your server process is serving hundreds, thousands or possibly millions of clients, each making requests from and sending commands to your server process.
-Each command represents a real event: “a new user has registered”, “a customer has moved”, “an invoice has been paid”, …
+Each command represents a real how to buy propranolol event: “a new user has registered”, “a customer has moved”, “an invoice has been paid”, …

 So here’s how app-stitch fits in…